SEAT Logo

 SEAT LogoSEAT Logo PNG

-The smoothness and gliding that are seen in the emblem indicate the smooth running of the machines.
+The emblem’s smoothness and glide indicate that the machines are running smoothly.
 The SEAT logo represents high-tech vehicles with a perfect combination of stylish body and interior.

 SEAT: Brand overview

-SEAT represents the Volkswagen Group transnational corporation in the Spanish automotive market.
-Compared to other global brands, the brand is little known, although it exports 80% of its cars and successfully sells them in more than 70 countries.
+SEAT represents the Volkswagen Group, a transnational corporation, in the Spanish automotive market.
+Compared with other global brands, the brand is little known, even though it exports 80% of its cars and sells them in more than 70 countries.
 It is the largest Spanish car manufacturer and has every opportunity to develop new models from scratch.

 Meaning and History